 The late physician swami Sivananda considered sight the most abused of our five senses.
 The first chapter in his treatise, Yoga Asanas, describes an extensive series of eye exercises.
 As with any yogic practice, the purpose of these exercises isn’t just health.
 According to Swami Sitaramananda, director of the Sivananda Yoga Vedanta Center of San Francisco, “The fastest way to bring the mind into concentration is through the eyes.”

-Though it may seem fanciful, this correlation between eyes and mind has a profound physiological basis.
-Vision occupies about 40 percent of the brain's capacity; that's why we close our eyes to relax and fall asleep.
-And four of our 12 cranial nerves are dedicated exclusively to vision, while two other nerves are vision-related.
+Though it may seem fanciful, the correlation between eyes and mind has a physiological basis.
+Vision occupies about 40 percent of the brain’s capacity; that’s why we close our eyes to relax and fall asleep.
+And four of our 12 cranial nerves are dedicated exclusively to vision; two other nerves are vision-related.
 Contrast this with the cardiac and digestive functions, which require just one cranial nerve to control both.